Kevin BryanJob Market Candidate, Managerial Economics and Strategy

 B.A., Intl.
 Relations and Economics, Boston University, 2006

 My CV is here.

-I am a fifth-year Ph.D. student in Managerial Economics and Strategy at the Kellogg School of Management, currently on the job market.
+I am a fifth-year Ph.D. student in Managerial Economics and Strategy at the Kellogg School of Management; beginning in July 2014, I will move to the University of Toronto as an Assistant Professor of Strategy at the Rotman School of Management.
 My work primarily consists of applied theoretical analyses of innovation, generally supported by detailed qualitative historical investigation.
 Right now, I am particularly interested in questions related to which research lines inventors and firms pursue, and in how "directional inefficiency" in these choices can be mitigated.
 Over the next few years, I am interested in exploring, theoretically, the government's role in encouraging diffusion, especially via testing and standards; anecdotally, this appears to me a more important role than directly funding R&D. As a side project, I enjoy studying history of thought and methodology, and am in the early stages of a project relating developments in modern logics to developments in microeconomics in the middle of the 20th century.
-For further details, see my extended Research Statement.
-I enjoy teaching quite a bit; further detail on that count is in my Teaching Statement.

 I maintain the research weblog A Fine Theorem devoted to discussions of new research in my areas of interest; despite a technical focus, the site has been visited over a quarter million times and has been discussed by The Economist, Slate, Reuters, Forbes, The Browser and many others.